JoshuaKasa/Agent-48/README.md

 When the 3 minutes timer runs out, the PC will be shutdown and when turned on again it will display a missing disc error.
 In simple words, this happens because the MBR bytes have been overwriten with the Python code.</br>
 The error is not custom, but that can be done pretty easily by getting every byte inside the MBR and overwriting the one you want with some words.

+If the user will manage to escape the MBR overwriting, a shutdown file will be inserted inside the start up windows file, so that whenever the user turns on the PC and get access the Desktop, the PC will be shutdown again.